Created by CK-12 Foundation/Adapted by Christine Miller

 Shaft

-The is a hard filament that may grow very long.
+The hair shaft is a hard filament that may grow very long.
 Hair normally grows in length by about half an inch a month.
 In cross-section, a hair shaft can be divided into three zones, called the cuticle, cortex, and medulla.

-• The (or outer coat) is the outermost zone of the hair shaft.
+- The cuticle (or outer coat) is the outermost zone of the hair shaft.
 It consists of several layers of flat, thin keratinocytes that overlap one another like shingles on a roof.
 This arrangement helps the cuticle repel water.
 The cuticle is also covered with a layer of lipids, just one molecule thick, which increases its ability to repel water.
 This is the zone of the hair shaft that is visible to the eye.

 Characteristics of Hair